-- where the price change is the direct result of a benefit change and the retailer has provided notice under rule 48A (retailer notice of benefit change - market retail contracts), then an additional notice under the proposed draft rule would not be required.
-(Applies to market offer customers only) - an exemption for consumers on regulated price contracts, or prices that are otherwise set by legislation, a government agency or regulatory authority.
-(Applies to regulated offer customers only) - an exemption where a customer has entered into a new contract with the retailer within ten business days before the date of the price change and the retailer has informed the customer of the change prior to contract entry.
-(Applies to market and standing offer customers) - an exemption for tariffs or charges that are tied directly to the energy spot price.
-The exemption is limited however, such that the retailer must provide notice if the tariffs or charges under any other parts of the bill change.
-(Applies to market offer customers only) - an exemption for changes to the consumer's energy costs that are a direct result of a change to or withdrawal or expiry of, a government funded rebate, concession or relief scheme.
-(Applies to market and standing offer customers).
+contracts), then an additional notice under the final rule is not required (applies to market offer customers only)36

+- an exemption for consumers on regulated price contracts, or prices that are otherwise set by legislation, a government agency or regulatory authority (applies to regulated standing offer customers only)37 - an exemption where a customer has entered into a new contract with the retailer within ten business days before the date of the price change and the retailer has informed the customer of the change prior to contract entry (applies to market and standing offer customers)38 - an exemption for tariffs or charges that are tied directly to the energy spot price.
+The exemption is limited however, such that the retailer must provide notice if the tariffs or charges under any other parts of the bill change (applies to market offer customers only)39 - an exemption for changes to the consumer's energy costs that are a direct result of a change to or withdrawal or expiry of, a government funded rebate, concession or relief scheme (applies to market and standing offer customers).